lachlankitchen/lachlankitchen/README.md

 - 🌱 I’m currently learning C++ and Typescript

-- 💫 I'm looking forward to learning Kotlin and Docker
+- 💫 I'm looking forward to learning Kotlin and Go

 - 📫 How to reach me lachlan.kitchen123@gmail.com